I Took a Tybee Island Dolphin Tour and This is What Happened

 Don't stress about scouting out the perfect spot to sit on the boat.
 Captain Derek strives to keep their tours intimate, allowing for picturesque views from every seat.

 If you don’t snap an Instagram-worthy photo right away, don’t fret.
-Many walk away seeing more dolphins than ever expected.
-It’s no wonder why Captain Derek has a “Dolphin Guarantee”!
+Many walk away seeing more dolphins than they ever expected.
+It’s no wonder Captain Derek has a “Dolphin Guarantee”!

 When it comes to vacation experiences that will last a lifetime, Captain Derek’s Dolphin Adventure Tour is sure to top the list.
 See some of Tybee's most beautiful creatures in their natural habitat — you’ll be glad you did!